 KeepKey is a secure Bitcoin hardware wallet that uses advanced technology to provide users with one of the most secure environments for storing their cryptos.
-Launched in 2015, KeepKey is the latest multi-supporting crypto hardware wallet to hit the market.
+Launched in 2015, KeepKey is a good multi-supporting crypto hardware wallet to hit the market.

 The KeepKey wallet is perfect if you’re using multiple cryptocurrencies or looking to build a portfolio of digital assets because it enables the storage and transaction of a variety of cryptos, including Bitcoin, Ethereum, Litecoin, Namecoin, Dash, and Dogecoin.

 When KeepKey was launched, it sold for $239.
-The price tag has since come down considerably to $99, and the wallet can be purchased on Amazon.
-KeepKey is still more expensive than some other Bitcoin hardware wallets, but high price tag is due to its metal body, digital screen, and high level of security.
+The price tag has since come down considerably to $49, and the wallet can be purchased on their official website.
+KeepKey is still more expensive than some other Bitcoin hardware wallets, but the high price tag is due to its metal body, digital screen, and high level of security.

 Here is the KeepKey hardware wallet compared to the other three popular hardware wallets – TREZOR, Ledger Nano S, and Ledger HW.1: